 The CICS Application Programming Reference has full reference information and descriptions of the options available on the WEB RECEIVE command.
-When you issue the WEB RECEIVE command:
+Use the WEB RECEIVE command to perform these actions:

-- 1. Identify whether or not you need to receive an entity body for this request. - a.
-For certain request methods (such as the GET method), an entity body is not appropriate, and your application is allowed to ignore any entity body that is present.
-Appendix D, "HTTP method reference for CICS Web support," on page 391 indicates the methods where this applies.
+- 1. Identify whether you need to receive an entity body for this request. - a.
+For certain request methods, such as the GET method, an entity body is not appropriate, and your application is allowed to ignore any entity body that is present.
+Appendix D, "HTTP method reference for CICS web support," on page 375 indicates the methods where this applies.
 If an inappropriate entity body is present, you may still receive it if you want.
-"Examining the request line for an HTTP request" on page 77 tells you how to identify the request method. - b.
-For an HTTP/1.1 request, the presence of an entity body is indicated by a non-zero Content-Length header on the request (or a Transfer-Encoding header, if the message is chunked).
-If the value of the Content-Length header is zero, or if neither the Transfer-Encoding header nor the Content-Length header is supplied, there is no entity body.
-"Examining the HTTP headers for a message" on page 78 tells you how to read the HTTP headers for the message. - HTTP/1.0 requests are not required to specify a Content-Length header, but they might do so.
-If you find a non-zero Content-Length header on the request, this indicates the presence of an entity body.
-If there is no Content-Length header, but the request method (in particular, the POST method) indicates that an entity body is appropriate, it is likely that an entity body is present. - 2.
+"Examining the request line for an HTTP request" on page 78 tells you how to identify the request method. - b.
+For an HTTP/1.1 request, the presence of an entity body is indicated by a nonzero Content-Length header on the request or a Transfer-Encoding header if the message is chunked.
+If the value of the Content-Length header is zero, or if neither the Transfer-Encoding header nor the Content-Length header is supplied, no entity body is present.
+"Examining the HTTP headers for a message" on page 79 tells you how to read the HTTP headers for the message. - c.
+HTTP/1.0 requests are not required to specify a Content-Length header, but they might do so.
+A nonzero Content-Length header on the request indicates the presence of an entity body.
+If no Content-Length header is present, but the request method (in particular, the POST method) indicates that an entity body is appropriate, an entity body is probably present. - 2.
 Receive the entity body by specifying either the INTO option (for a data buffer), or the SET option (for a pointer reference), and the LENGTH option.
 On return, the LENGTH option is set to the length of data received.

 - 3. If you want to limit the amount of data received from the entity body, specify the MAXLENGTH option. - a.
 If you want to receive only the first part of the entity body, and discard any data that exceeds this length, omit the NOTRUNCATE option.
-This is the default. - b.
-If you want to retain, rather than discarding, any data that exceeds this length, specify the NOTRUNCATE option.
-Any remaining data can be obtained using further WEB RECEIVE commands.
+NOTRUNCATE is the default. - b.
+If you want to retain, rather than discard, any data that exceeds this length, specify the NOTRUNCATE option.
+You can obtain any remaining data using further WEB RECEIVE commands.